mythology-and-legends-in-warfare

 Ladby Ship Burial (Denmark)

-The Ladby ship on the island of Funen is Denmark’s only known ship burial.
+The Ladby ship on the island of Funen is Denmark's only known ship burial.
 Discovered in 1935, it held the remains of a chieftain and eleven horses and dogs.
-The ship was loosely based on the Oseberg design but was much smaller.
-This site offers a unique glimpse into Danish ship burial customs and is now a popular museum exhibit.
+The ship was loosely based on the Oseberg design but was much smaller, about 21 meters long.
+The horses were arranged in pairs, and their bridles were decorated with silver and gilt.
+The Ladby grave also contained iron rivets and a unique dragon-shaped whetstone.
+The site is now a popular museum exhibit.

 Valsgärde and Vendel (Sweden)

 In central Sweden, the boat grave fields at Valsgärde and Vendel (dating from the 6th to 10th centuries) contain dozens of ship burials.
 Unlike Norway, these ships were often smaller rowing boats, and the deceased were equipped with helmets, swords, and horse harnesses.
-These graves are crucial for understanding the transition from the Vendel Period to the Viking Age.
+The Vendel helmets are particularly famous, featuring ornate designs with foil stamps and crests.
+These graves are crucial for understanding the transition from the Vendel Period to the Viking Age, as they show a continuity of ship burial tradition that predates the Viking raids.
+The boats were typically placed under small mounds, and the bodies were seated as if in life, surrounded by their treasures.

 Stone Ship Settings

 Not all Norse funerals used actual ships.
 Across the Baltic region, stone ship settings are common.
 The Bådstenshamn and the Anundshög mounds in Sweden contain ship-shaped stone outlines that can exceed 50 meters in length.
-The largest known stone ship is the Jelling stones in Denmark, which, while no longer visible, was a massive setting associated with the conversion to Christianity.
+The largest known stone ship, at Jelling in Denmark, was over 350 meters long and is believed to have been built in the late 10th century as part of the conversion to Christianity.
+These settings were often used for collective burials, with cremations placed at the center.
+At Kalmargården in Sweden, a stone ship contained the remains of multiple individuals, suggesting it served as a family tomb.

 Memorial Practices Beyond the Funeral